Deovandski/DeoEmberCliGuide/README.md

 ## Ember Cli update

-1. Follow Project Update instructions on the choose [Ember Cli Release](https://github.com/ember-cli/ember-cli/releases)
+1. Follow Project Update instructions of the choosen [Ember Cli Release](https://github.com/ember-cli/ember-cli/releases)
+2. Carefully review what the update changed on your files.
 2. ember install ember-cli-blanket
-3. npm install --save-dev ember-cli-sass
-4. ember install ember-cli-bootstrap-sassy
-5. ember install ember-cli-document-title
 6. For Heroku Deployment, you may need to purge the cache with heroku repo:purge_cache -a APPNAME

 Something not working after update?
 Compare diffs and let me know what I missed by opening an issue.